In collaboration with

 PROGRAM DATES

 Medicine is changing faster than it's being taught.
 AI is diagnosing cancer.
 Algorithms are identifying drug candidates.
 Genomic data is reshaping how we understand disease.
-The Biotech Lab is where high school students stop reading about these changes and start contributing to it.
+The Biotech Lab gives students firsthand exposure to how biotechnology, AI, and genomics are transforming healthcare in real time.

 Over 12 weeks, fully remote and in collaboration with OMOTEC, a globally recognised student research organisation, you'll pick a biotech problem that interests you, build a working computational tool to investigate it, and co-author a research paper submitted to a peer-reviewed journal.